cortexlabs/cortex/docs/workloads/batch/container.md

 Your API pod can contain multiple containers, only one of which can be listening for requests on the target port (it can be any of the containers).

-The `/mnt` directory is mounted to each container's file system, and is shared across all containers.
+The `/mnt` directory is mounted to each container's filesystem, and is shared across all containers.

 ## Using the Cortex CLI or client